 Optional: The Essentials Reader, sold separately.
 This phonics-controlled reading comprehension supplement, an optional add-on to Essentials, provides engaging and meaningful reading practice for older struggling readers.

-Day 5: Check Your Understanding
+Part 5: Check Your Understanding

 - Review: Students practice vocabulary and grammar concepts from Day 4.